All SU employees are encouraged to take the Faculty and Staff Satisfaction Survey, which launches next week.

 "As a Jesuit university, Seattle University’s commitment to caring for the whole person extends to faculty and staff in addition to students," wrote President Stephen Sundborg, S.J., in an announcement this week.
 "The time is right for all of us to again take the satisfaction survey, both to measure our progress and to identify where further work may be needed."

 The 2009 survey-which affirmed a number of strengths, including an exceptional collective commitment to the university's mission, vision and values-also surfaced a few areas with room for improvement, most notably in the categories of compensation and benefits, fairness, governance and internal communications.
 The university took the feedback to heart and has set into motion a variety of new initiatives to strengthen those areas that employees identified in the survey as needing more attention.

 In direct response to the 2009 survey, the university has invested more substantially in employee compensation and benefits, moved to a merit-based system for staff pay, provided more avenues and opportunities for faculty and staff to weigh in on university decisions, instituted a new wellness program, made a variety of enhancements to health benefits, and created a service leave benefit for staff to volunteer in the community during work hours.
 Those are just some examples.
-A full list can be found at Faculty and Staff Survey.

 These changes are being noticed-and appreciated-by SU faculty and staff.